Shivam67Code/ACES-REACT-2082/README.md

 ## Basic flow of Project

 1. **HOME** : VIew all blog posts
-2. **Create** : Make new blog posts with title,subtitle,description,image 3.**EDIT** : GO to /edit for new blog or edit/ID to edit existing blog 4.**SIngle**: Click any blog card to view full blog with edit/delete options
+2. **Create** : Make new blog posts with title,subtitle,description,image
+3. **EDIT** : GO to /edit for new blog or edit/ID to edit existing blog
+4. **SIngle**: Click any blog card to view full blog with edit/delete options

 ## Current status